dreamchef/numerical-analysis-methods/README.md

 Lisle

-This repository contains classes I've created for use in APPM 4600 assignments.
-Such classes in Python are in mypkg, and MATLAB files are in +mypkg.
-There are also files in root such as test files, and homework code.
+This repo contains Homework and Lab codes.
+There are also classes for use in vaious assignments - Python files are in mypkg, and MATLAB files are in +mypkg.